01 of 03

-- Add 1-1/4" to the finished width and height and cut two contrasting squares to match the calculated size.
-If the finished size is 3" x 3", cut squares that measure 4-1/4" x 4-1/4".
+- Add 1-1/4 inches to the finished width and height and cut two contrasting squares to match the calculated size.
+If the finished size is 3-by-3 inches, cut squares that measure 4-1/4-by-4-1/4 inches.

 - Turn one half-square triangle unit to its reverse side and draw a diagonal line from one corner to another—the line will flow across the seam.